firmworks/FileViewer/docs/file-events.md

 ![File Events  Flows 1](images/fileevents-fef-flows1.png)

-First tou will need to select one of the following Platform Events to start building automation with:
+You will need to select one of the following Platform Events to start building automation with:

 ![File Events  Flows 2](images/fileevents-fef-flows2.png)